 Recognizing an MCAT Score Plateau

-AAMC exams get more representative as you go from the first to the last exam, and the content that is tested in the latest exams is generally the most accurate representation of what you should expect from the real exam.
-In addition, as you move through practice exams, taking one or so a week, you should be scoring progressively better on each exam you take, given proper review and section bank work in between practice exams.
+AAMC exams get more representative as you go from the first to the last exam.
+The content in the latest exams is generally the most accurate representation of what you should expect from the real exam.
+In addition, as you move through the practice exams, taking one or so a week, you should be scoring progressively better on each exam you take.
+Be sure to make time for proper review and section bank work in between practice exams.

 If your issue isn’t with speed or burnout and cannot be amended with an easy fix, the reason you are plateauing is most likely because of what you do after your exam.
 If you are scoring consistently and have a solid background in content, you should consider adjusting what you are doing after you take the exam, in both your review and in strategy.